microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-curl.md

 # Use DICOMWeb Standard APIs with cURL

-This document uses cURL to demonstrate working with the Medical Imaging Server for DICOM.
+This tutorial uses cURL to demonstrate working with the Medical Imaging Server for DICOM.

 ## Uploading DICOM (STOW)
 ---